lbryio/lbry.com/posts/faq/how-to-run-lbry-with-lbrycrdd.md

 title:  How do I run LBRY with lbrycrdd?
 ---

-Start lbry with the `--wallet flag` set:
+Start LBRY with the `--wallet` flag set:

     lbrynet-daemon --wallet=lbrycrd